stephenjhsu/Box/README.md

 # Box

-The file contains the code to upload csv files (comma seperated values) directly into a personal Box account and also the ability to transform the file from csv to html, csv to json, or csv to xml.
+This repo contains the code to upload csv files (comma seperated values) directly into a personal Box account with the ability to transform the file from csv to html, csv to json, or csv to xml.
 The directory includes:

 * boxupload.py - the main file for uploading and transforming files
 * mycsv - get data and splits csv into data without calling a package